 Less IS more.
 Last September, Nike posted five times on Facebook.
 In October, they posted once.
 We consistently see fewer but excellently crafted posts among leading brands like Coca-Cola, Samsung, and, well, Facebook.

 So, while it is essential to know how much you are posting on your social media platforms, it is more important to focus on what you are posting.

 If you’re focused more on your posting frequency and less on sharing engaging content, you need to rethink your social strategy.
 Spend more time understanding and defining your target audience.
 Revisit your content calendar and ensure your posts are timely and relevant to your audience.
 Craft fewer and better posts.
 Remember: quality over quantity.

 Whatever 2018 brings, we will be ready for it!
-And stay tuned, we’ll be going more into detail about the subject of each one of these predictions in future blogs.
+And stay tuned.
+We’ll be going into more detail about the subject of each one of these predictions in future blogs.